'Reckless': Doctors Question Trump Resuming Activities So Quickly

 It's not known whether Trump's medical team has performed the kind of sophisticated testing that would detect living virus in his body, because information has been limited.
 That testing would be the only way to know for sure that Trump isn't contagious.

-"If they find virus protein or they find culturable virus, then he would be likely to still be at risk of transmitting virus," Mina says.
+"If they find virus protein or they find culturable virus, then he would be likely to still be at risk of transmitting virus," Mina said.
 "If they find no viable virus and no protein, then it would be reasonable to assume that he is no longer infectious."

 Beyond the implications for people around him, it was inadvisable for the president to resume activities for his own health, several doctors said.

-"This is a 74-year-old gentleman who just had hospitalizing disease — perhaps a hospitalizing viral pneumonia," Walensky says.
+"This is a 74-year-old gentleman who just had hospitalizing disease — perhaps a hospitalizing viral pneumonia," Walensky said.
 "Being out and about on the campaign trail may, in fact, not be the best thing for him.
 People generally take a little bit more time than that to convalesce."

 Steroids tend to mask symptoms, making people feel like they're better than they really are, she noted.

 Several experts said the scant information released about the president provides little insight into his current condition.
-A single measurement of his respiratory rate is meaningless, for example, they say.
+A single measurement of his respiratory rate is meaningless, for example, they said.
 What would be more important is his blood oxygen level and respiratory rate after he exercises, they said.

-"I would be interested in the oxygen saturation when he walks because it provides information about respiratory reserve," says Dr. Rajesh Gandhi, another infectious disease expert at Massachusetts General Hospital.
+"I would be interested in the oxygen saturation when he walks because it provides information about respiratory reserve," said Dr. Rajesh Gandhi, another infectious disease expert at Massachusetts General Hospital.